PavCasian/Data8Project/README.md

 Run 'program.py' to do all the job.

-######Data:
+###### Data:
-Personal information, interview performance and behavioural compentency indices (in-course information) of candidates that applied for different courses at a training provider company.
-It's stored in four AWS S3 cloud: Talent, SpartaDays, Interview Notes, Academy.
+Personal information, interview performance and behavioural compentencies indices (during the course) of candidates that applied for different courses at a training provider company.
+Data is stored in four AWS S3 folders: Talent, SpartaDays, Interview Notes, Academy.

-######Task:
+###### Task:
 Link candidate data from different files so that a candidate can be easily traced from the beginning of the recruitment process to the end of the course.
-All the data needs to be metamorphosed into normalised tables in a Microsoft SQL Server Database(MSSD).
+All the data needs to be loaded into normalised tables in Microsoft SQL Server(MSS).

-######Challenges:
+###### Challenges:
- - Need to link different types of data
+ - Link different types of data
- - The files are of different formats: json, csv and text files
+ - Files vary in format: json, csv and text files
  - The same name can be written differently across files, for example:
        (Matt Smith and MATT SMITH;
        Matt von Smith and Matt Von Smith;